Cereus validus f. monstrose

 Cereus 'Ming Thing', Cereus validus f. monstrose 'Ming Thing', Cereus forbesii f. monstrose

-Cereus 'Ming Thing' is a very attractive monstrose form of Cereus validus.
-It forms myriads of sculptural blue shapes with very short black spines and woolly areoles.
-Excellent for windowsill or dish garden culture.
+Cereus 'Ming Thing', also known as Cereus validus f. monstrose, is a monstrose form of Cereus validus.
+It is a unique cactus, up to 12 inches (30 cm) tall, that forms numerous myriads of sculptural blue shapes with very short black spines and woolly areoles.

 How to Grow and Care